top of page

 and the humor of everyday living.

-the tales they told were radical (went to the root),
+The tales they told were Radical and went to the root.

 and the lives of others.